Frequently asked questions

 What is campus quarantine going to look like?

-Please refer to our Campus Life page for information about quarantining on campus.
+Please refer to this page for information about quarantining on campus.

 I am subject to 14-day quarantine.
 Can I self-quarantine at my family/relative's/friend’s place off-campus before moving in?